KaishuoWang/TweetQA/README.md

 | 2 | 50.0 | 65.99263528443277 |
 | 3 | 50.38659793814433 | 66.3370927426314 |

+## Voting system

+After we generate predictions using aforementioned models, we evaluated the answer for each question using METEOR matric to chose the best one as the final answer.

+* BLEU: 0.7692314958713582
+* METEOR: 0.7332506954325637
+* ROUGE: 0.7786347026068464

 ## Evaluation

 Before you run evaluation script, you need to install [nlg-eval](https://github.com/Maluuba/nlg-eval).
 Then run following code to evaluate fine-tuned model